MESAHub/mesa/docker.rst

     docker build --platform linux/arm64 -t mesa-docker .

+    XXX docker buildx build -f Dockerfile --platform linux/arm64 -t mesa-docker2 ./

 This command will build the container and tag it with the name ``mesa-docker``.

+(to remove build cache when experimenting with new Docker builds, do a `docker builder prune`)